Trevor Engelson: Personal life

 Engelson began dating Meghan Markle in 2004.
 The couple married at the Jamaica Inn in Ocho Rios, Jamaica on August 16, 2011.
 They separated after approximately two years and in February 2014 were granted a no-fault divorce citing irreconcilable differences.
-Engelson attracted significant media attention due to his previous marriage to Markle, when she became engaged to Prince Harry in November 2017.
+Because of his previous marriage to Markle, Engelson attracted significant media attention when Markle became engaged to Prince Harry in November 2017.

 Following his divorce from Markle, Engelson dated Bethenny Frankel of The Real Housewives of New York City.
 According to Frankel, their romantic relationship subsequently devolved into a business one.
 On June 1, 2018, Engelson became engaged to dietitian Tracey Kurland, daughter of investment trust founder Stanford Kurland (died January 2021), and heiress to a multi-million dollar fortune.
 The couple married on May 11, 2019, in California.
 In August 2020, it was reported that Kurland had given birth to a daughter.
 The couple had a second daughter in 2021, and a son in February 2025.